abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 ### Message Queues vs Kafka
 Messages are deleted from MQ by MQ system after they are consumed in a prod-con model.
 The message deletion can be turned off in most MQ platforms but the general idea of MQ is remove-on-consume.

 This is not the case in Kafka.
-A separate numeric _offset_ is maintained by Kafka for each consumer based on which message they are reading and its updated after a successful consumption of a message.
+A separate numeric _offset_ is maintained by Kafka for each consumer per partition based on which message they are reading and its updated after a successful consumption of a message.
 The messages themselves are not deleted from the partition when they are consumed and successfully finish processing.
 They are deleted after a retention period has passed, disk quota limit is reached, or consumer has gone down (rebalancing), so Kafka acts as a **"Distributed Commit Log"** or more recently called a "Distributing Streaming Platform".

 ## Zookeeper
 Zookeper is the coordinator and the manager, it stores the metadata too.